MasonGulu/control-panel/readme.md

   * `func` in `addEventListener` will be passed all parameters except name from the event.
 * `range`, 1D table of {min, max}
 * `labels`, 1D table of any length containing string representable data.

+## Issues
+On craftos-pc the palette is only occasionally applied successfully, no idea what's wrong with it.